RTcmix/rtcmix.github.io/reference/instruments/CHAIN.md

 arbitrary, but will be truncated to the duration set in **CHAIN**.
 If **CHAIN**'s duration is longer than its instruments, the extra time will be filled with zeros.

+Note that any instrument which uses dynamic pfields, that will be set up during the **makeinstrument** calls, just like it would if the instruments were being invoked via their normal function calls.

 ### Sample Scores